guggero/blips/blip-tap.md

 For the multi-hop layer, the existing LN invoicing scheme is mostly unchanged.
-In order to cross pairs for a route at the outgoing link, incoming link, or both an RFQ-based negotiation scheme is used between the initiating/resewing node and their direct liquidity proving peer.
+In order to cross pairs for a route at the outgoing link, incoming link, or both, an RFQ-based negotiation scheme is used between the initiating/receiving node and their direct liquidity proving peer.
 For the outgoing link, the accepted RFQ quote is identified by the hash of the signed RFQ quote.
-For the final receiver hop, the utilized quota in the quote is represented by a special scid, that resembles the existing scid alias feature.
+For the final receiver hop, the utilized quota in the quote is represented by a special SCID, that resembles the existing SCID alias feature.

 ### Decoupled Multi-Hop Multi-Asset Payments

-By piggy backing on the existing onion hop payload space, we enable upgraded senders to send BTC with the receiver receiving their asset of choice without burdening them with exchange rate information.
-The invoice only requests a BTC amount, which is derived via the latest tendered quote between the resewing node and their liquidity provider.
+By piggybacking on the existing onion hop payload space, we enable upgraded senders to send BTC with the receiver receiving their asset of choice without burdening them with exchange rate information.
+The invoice only requests a BTC amount, which is derived via the latest tendered quote between the receiving node and their liquidity provider.
 If the sender is sending with a TAP asset of their own, then the payload the construct must respect the latest accepted quote by their outgoing liquidity provider to cross into the BTC backbone of the